wynynw/wynynw.github.io/README.md

 ### What you may see here

-1. Personal Configuration
+1. Configuration Notes

-2. Experience and Life
+2. My Experience and Life